jemuelyoung/testotron/README.md

 ##### Automatically build Jasmine tests from your Javascipt code

-Testotron reads your Javascript files and parses the [JSdoc](http://usejsdoc.org/) comments to create skeleton unit tests using the [Jasmine](http://jasmine.github.io/2.0/introduction.html) testing framework.
+Testotron reads your Javascript files and parses the [JSdoc](http://usejsdoc.org/) comments to create skeleton unit tests.
+The tests are created uing the `spec.template` file and can be adapted to build tests for any framework.
+The default template creates [Jasmine](http://jasmine.github.io/2.0/introduction.html) tests.